 3. English 121

-This account has very simple Tweets covering a single vocabulary word, or different ways to say something.
+The English 121 account has very simple Tweets covering a single vocabulary word, or different ways to say something.
 Recent topics include seven ways to apologise (though most of them still include ‘sorry’!), 12 ways to say something is really, really big, and eight ways to say something is really hard.

 4. Idiom Land

 English is full of idioms, and they can be challenging to understand when they pop up in conversation.
-This account really makes learning these idioms fun with lots of graphics and even finding film clips to go with each one.
+The idiom land account really makes learning these idioms fun with lots of graphics and even finding film clips to go with each one.
 The clip they have up for ‘elephant in the room’ makes me squirm though!
 When there is an awkward thing that not one wants to talk about, we say something like ‘well, let’s talk about the elephant the room…’ when we finally get up the courage to say something about it!

 Up at the very northern end of Scotland are a little collection of islands called the Orkney Islands.
 As you can imagine, not very many people live there, but they do have a library.
 For some reason the Orkney Library’s Twitter account has become famous for being funny about all sorts of things.
 They post about books in their library, local artists, history, and sometimes just about the weather.
 They are Scottish, so some of the phrases might be a bit unfamiliar, but it’s good dialect practise!